briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     byproduct is being produced, stored, and disposed of in accordance with rules adopted under Ohio R.C.
 928.03.

-25. _(y)_ “Hypodermic.”
+25. _(y)_ "Hypodermic."
 Has the same meaning as in Ohio R.C.
 3719.01.

-26. _(z)_ “Juvenile.”
+26. _(z)_ "Juvenile."
 A person under eighteen years of age.

-27. _(aa)_ “Licensed health professional authorized to prescribe drugs.”
+27. _(aa)_ "Licensed health professional authorized to prescribe drugs."
 Has the same meaning as in Ohio R.C.
 4729.01.

-28. _(bb)_ “L.S.D.”
+28. _(bb)_ "L.S.D."
 Lysergic acid diethylamide.

-29. _(cc)_ “Major drug offender.”
+29. _(cc)_ "Major drug offender."
 Has the same meaning as in Ohio R.C.
 2929.01.

-30. _(dd)_ “Mandatory prison term.”
+30. _(dd)_ "Mandatory prison term."
 Has the same meaning as in Ohio R.C.
 2929.01.

-31. _(ee)_ “Manufacture.”
+31. _(ee)_ "Manufacture."
 To plant, cultivate, harvest, process, make, prepare or otherwise engage in any part of the production of a drug, by propagation, extraction, chemical synthesis or compounding, or any combination of the same, and includes packaging, repackaging, labeling and other activities incident to production.

-32. _(ff)_ “Manufacturer.”
+32. _(ff)_ "Manufacturer."
 Has the same meaning as in Ohio R.C.
 3719.01.

-33. _(gg)_ “Marihuana.”
+33. _(gg)_ "Marihuana."
 Has the same meaning as in Ohio R.C.
 3719.01, except
 that it does not include hashish.

-34. _(hh)_ “Methamphetamine.”
+34. _(hh)_ "Methamphetamine."
 Methamphetamine, any salt, isomer or salt of an isomer of methamphetamine, or any compound, mixture, preparation or substance containing methamphetamine or any salt, isomer or salt of an isomer of methamphetamine.

-35. _(ii)_ “Minor drug possession offense.”
+35. _(ii)_ "Minor drug possession offense."
 Either of the following:

     1. _(1)_ A violation of Ohio R.C.
 2925.11, as it existed prior to July 1,
     1996, or a substantially equivalent municipal ordinance.